 Cryotherapy is a fantastic all over body blast that can have you feeling energised instantly.
 Whole body cryotherapy treatments in Sydney are priced to enable you to visit regularly.
 Following cryotherapy treatment, your energy levels may increase, your circulation and metabolism may improve and your focus can be sharpened.
 It can be great to do before a workout and may help move that winter weight.
 Some people may find their focus improves significantly following a cryotherapy session.
 It may also help improve your sleep for longer more restful sleep, helping to reduce fatigue.
 If you suffer from SADs cryotherapy can be a natural booster of your endorphin levels, and may leave you not only energised, but feeling genuinely great inside and out.

 - Drink water (cut back on sugary drinks and alcohol)

 When you are warm and active drinking water is easy.
 In cold weather though, fluid intakes can change.
 If you need to, add some hot water to your glass so it’s not as uncomfortable to drink on a cold day.
 If you are a tea drinker try it black and sugarless to get the most hydration benefits.

-Not only will these things assist with improving your energy levels they also help fight off colds and flu.
-Keep your body topped up and fighting fit, Cryotherapy especially will help boost your immune system to help you stay on top of those winter nasties that can play havoc on your routine, energy levels and zest for life.
+Not only will these things assist with improving your energy levels they can also help fight off colds and flu.
+Keep your body topped up and fighting fit, Cryotherapy especially can help boost your immune system to help you stay on top of those winter nasties that can play havoc on your routine, energy levels and zest for life.